pibooth/pibooth/README.md

-drumminhands_photobooth
+Rpi_photobooth
 =======================

-A DIY photo booth using a Raspberry Pi that automatically sends animated gifs to a Tumblr account.
-Great for events.
+A DIY photo booth using a Raspberry Pi

-Updated to version 3.0
+Forked from version 3 of drumminghand_photobooth

 Find the full set of instructions here: http://www.drumminhands.com/2014/06/15/raspberry-pi-photo-booth/ This requires: